 Scope and Focus

-Journal of Science and Technology (JUHD) publishes original research in all areas of Science and Engineering.
+Journal of University of Human Development (JUHD) publishes original research in all areas of Science and Engineering.
 JUHD is a semi-annual journal published by the University of Human Development, Sulaimani, Kurdistan Region, Iraq.
 We believe that if your research is scientifically valid and technically sound then it deserves to be published and made accessible to the research community.
 JUHD aims to provide a service to the international scientific community enhancing swap space to share, promote and disseminate the academic scientific production from research applied to Science, Engineering, and Technology.
 By publishing with us, your research will get the coverage and attention it deserves.
 Open access and continuous online publication means your work will be published swiftly, ready to be accessed by anyone, anywhere, at any time.
 Article Level Metrics allow you to follow the conversations your work has started.

 Articles: This is the main type of publication that JUHD will produce.

 Review Articles: Critical, constructive analysis of the literature in a specific field through summary, classification, analysis, comparison.

 Letters: Short reports of original research focused on an outstanding finding whose importance means that it will be of interest to scientists in other fields.

 [Peer Reviewed Indexed Open Submission]

 At JUHD we are committed to prompt quality scientific work with local and global impacts.
 To maintain a high-quality publication, all submissions undergo a rigorous review process.
 Characteristics of the peer review process are as follows:

 - The journal peer review process is a "double blind peer review".